LordPrinz/Calculator/README.md

 How to run the calculator:

-- You have to have access to the web browser
+- You must have access to the web browser

 ## Reporting Issues